Lien Deyers: Later years

 Deyers, who had a reputation of being "extremely mentally unstable", could not find work in Hollywood.
 There were many exiled German actors all vying for the few roles that required a foreign accent.
 She developed an alcohol addiction and relied financially on old contacts like the German actor and director William Dieterle and in particular the Austrian-American film agent Paul Kohner and his European Film Fund that he had founded to aid German actors in exile.
 Over a brief period, she married three more times: with kingpin actors' agent Frank Orsatti, one of the Orsatti Brothers (who evidently could not get her involved in movies either), from 1940 until 1942; with furrier Victor Rubin from 1944 to 1948; and with Lawrence Adlon, grandson of the Berlin hotel-magnate Lorenz Adlon in January 1951.

 On 3 August 1949, Deyers petitioned for American citizenship.

 The Dutch actor/comedian Wim Sonneveld met with her in 1957 during the shooting of Silk Stockings with Fred Astaire and Cyd Charisse, in which he played a supporting role.
 He reportedly was shocked by her appearance.

 After 1957, she faded from public view.
-She was arrested in Las Vegas in 1964 for loitering and disorderly conduct, and she sent a greeting card congratulating German actor and former co-star Heinz Rühmann on his 80th birthday in 1982.
-The postcard was signed L. Dyers-Wallburg, suggesting she had married for a fifth time.
+She was arrested in Las Vegas in 1964 for loitering and disorderly conduct.
+In a later interview former husband Zeisler estimated her year of death to be 1965.